NexarDeveloper/nexar-release-component-demo-wpf/README.md

 The application window appears with the left tree panel populated with your workspaces.

+Select a workspace to enable the "Release" button.
+Click the "Release" button to show the component release dialog with various inputs.

 Expand workspaces to component folders, expand folders to components, select a component.
 The right panel shows the component information like description, comment, state, etc.

-Click the "Release" button to show the release dialog with various inputs.

 ## Release dialog

 The symbols and footprint data folders specify existing directories using absolute or relative paths.
 Relative path are resolved with the folder of app executable as the root path.

-Make sure the life cycle definition has Symbol, Footprint, and Component content types enables.
+Make sure the life cycle definition has Symbol, Footprint, and Component content types enabled.
 Use Altium Designer in order to configure.

 The "Reset" button resets fields to the default values with a new time stamp added.

 The "Release" button calls the release component mutation and closes the dialog.

+Check "Generate item names" to allow Symbol and Footprint item names generation instead of using user defined.

 ## Building blocks